Styx (band): 1980s and superstardom

-An ambitious year long world tour commenced in 1981 in support of the album and was one of the top grossing tours of the year.
+An ambitious year long world tour commenced in 1981 in support of the album and was one of the top-grossing tours of the year.
 The tour had numerous Broadway and movie infused elements, including a dramatic opening featuring a theatre sweep and DeYoung by himself next to a player piano and the show ending with traditional movie credits.
-Throughout the tour and throughout the 1980s and beyond, the band would open their shows with "Rockin' the Paradise", the opening track from Paradise Theatre which charted at No. 8 on the Top Rocks Track Chart and whose music video would be among the first to air on the MTV cable channel.
+Throughout the tour and throughout the 1980s and beyond, the band would open their shows with "Rockin' the Paradise", the opening track from Paradise Theatre which charted at No. 8 on the Top Rocks Track Chart and aired on the MTV cable channel.

 The band was accused by a California religious group and later the Parents Music Resource Center of backmasking Satanic messages in their anti-cocaine anthem, "Snowblind".
 James "JY" Young has denied this charge during his introduction for "Snowblind" when played live.
 Dennis DeYoung has denied the accusation as well, joking on the In the Studio with Redbeard program "we had enough trouble to make the music sound right forward."
 Also, Young quotes, "If we were going to put some message in our songs, we would have put it so it was in the song forward.
 Not so you would have to buy some $400 tape recorder to hear it."